-You can reach the summit via Dun Mountain Trail or the lesser-used Rush Pool Track.
+You can climb to the summit via Dun Mountain Trail or the lesser-used Rush Pool Track.
 While the summit is a only a relatively short deviation off the Dun Mountain Trail, the track between Coppermine Saddle and the summit is unsuitable for bikes, so fewer people make the extra effort to get there.
 Rush Pool Track climbs Bryant Range via an historic Maori argillite quarry.

 Access and Trail Description